kiss

 Wrap an XML or HTML structure around each element in the set of matched elements.

-parameter, which specifies the wrapping structure, is cloned for
+The xml parameter, which specifies the wrapping structure, is cloned for

 each element in the current set.
 The current element is then moved inside this